Website Manager

 Boys’ Fallball Coordinator

-Each Board Member will only be allowed one (1) vote regardless of the number of Coordinator or Co-Coordinator position held.
+Each Board Member will only be allowed one (1) vote regardless of the number of board positions held.

 Section 3.
 Specific duties of the Board Members shall be as follows: